minjikim-18/polygonhgt--cuspatial-fix/README.md

 # Polygon-HGT with cuSpatial (Docker Setup)

 This guide explains how to build and run the **Polygon-HGT** project with **cuSpatial** support inside a Docker container.

+## 🛠️ Code Modification (Polygon Construction Fix)

+In this version, the polygon construction line in the source code has been updated to ensure tensors are detached from the computation graph before being converted to `shapely.Polygon`.

 ## 🚀 1.
 Run Docker Container